-Honest, reputable Realtors want home inspectors to do their job the way they were trained to do it, gaining a clear picture of the state of a home to communicate to potential buyers.
+Honest, reputable Realtors want home inspectors to do their job how they were trained to do it, gaining a clear picture of a home’s state to communicate to potential buyers.

-At the same time, real estate agents also want inspectors to deliver the facts – in relation to reality, not an idealized, perfectly built home that does not exist.
-Agents don’t want inspectors to exaggerate findings or make a buyer feel like they are buying a lemon – unless they REALLY are.
+Simultaneously, real estate agents also want home inspectors to deliver the facts – in relation to reality, not an idealized, perfectly built home that does not exist.
+Agents don’t want inspectors to exaggerate findings or make buyers feel like they are buying a lemon – unless they REALLY are.

-From the perspective of a real estate agent, the main difference between a good or bad home inspector is in the delivery of information.
+From a real estate agent’s perspective, the main difference between a good or bad home inspector is in delivering information.
 Real Estate agents want honesty, but they also want perspective.